Matthew-Hall/ahk-battleship/README.md

 ![alt text](https://github.com/MattAHK/ahk-battleship/raw/master/Product%20Screenshot.PNG)

 # How to Download
-1. Click on the release button
+1. Click on the release button to the right of commits and branches in GitHub
 2. Click on the zip file for the most recent release
 3. Unzip and run battleship.ahk